Fog-Development/info.nuke.family/docs/reviving/requesting-revives.md

 The [Nuke Assistant Discord Bot](./nuke-assistant-revive-bot.md) is a bot that can be added to your server.
 It has a couple commands currently that can be used.
 The purpose of it is to replace the old Nuclear Nurse bot that made use of old `!` style commands.
 This new bot makes use of the new Discord "[Slash Commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ)".
 Please check out the [Nuke Assistant Revive Bot](./nuke-assistant-revive-bot.md) page for more information on how to add it to your server.

-:::caution[Recent Change]
-We recently switched to using a new bot for requesting revives.
-If you were previously using the Nuclear Nurse bot, you can continue using it.
-However, we recommend switching to the new bot as it _will_ have more features added and will be updated more frequently.
-The old bot hit a max of 100 servers and as it is using the old `!` style commands, it will be unable to go beyond 100 servers.
-This new bot using the new system and will have additional features.
+:::caution[Old Nuclear Nurse Bot]
+In early 2024 we switched to a new Discord bot.
+If you are still using the old bot, we suggest you switch to our new Discord bot.
 To switch to the new bot you can simply follow the instructions on the [Nuke Assistant Revive Bot](./nuke-assistant-revive-bot) page to add it to your server.
-And then feel free to remove or keep the old bot as you see fit.
+If you already have a bot named the "Nuke Assistant" you are already using the latest bot!
 :::